+Circle J Ranch in scenic Ten Sleep Canyon offers camping, cabins, tween camps, retreats, weddings and other events throughout the year.
+The annual Apple Festival in October is Circle J's largest fundraiser, held each autumn with the apple harvest.

 Events

 Fourth of July Rodeo, Alex Kuhn

 JULY

-Fourth of July Rodeo
+-Fourth of July Rodeo

-Youth Rodeo
+-Youth Rodeo

 AUGUST

-11-13 - Nowoodstock Festival
+-9-11 - Nowoodstock Festival

-OCTOBER

-Hunter Fest
+OCTOBER Oct.
+14 - Hunter Fest

-DECEMBER Christman Davids
+DECEMBER

-Christmas Parade of Lights The Ten Sleep Recreation District provides an outdoor theater during the summer with a 20-feet tall, 20-foot wide screen at the rodeo grounds.
-Movies are once a month on Saturday starting in May.

-The Ten Sleep town park features a splash pad and an ice skating rink in the winter.
+-Christmas Parade of Lights The Ten Sleep Recreation District provides a variety of activities throughout the year.
+The Ten Sleep town park features a splash pad, there is public access to Tensleep Creek adjacent to the pad.
+There is a "dinosaur sand pit" where children can find "fossils."
+There is an ice skating rink with a warming hut in the winter.

 Contact WTS Chamber 307-347-3226 or Town of Ten Sleep 307-366-2265 for details

 NOWOODSTOCK

-harvest.

-Nowoodstock Festival.

-Celebrating its 22nd year, Nowoodstock is a three-day music festival, held on the banks of the Tensleep Creek in Ten Sleep's Vista Park.
+Celebrating its 24th year, Nowoodstock is a three-day music festival, held on the banks of the Tensleep Creek in Ten Sleep's Vista Park.

 Originally a locals-only jam session, the festival has grown into a fully-sponsored event, with food and craft vendors, and featuring musical acts from all around the world.
 The festival is a sanctioned Wyoming Arts Council event, and sponsored by the National Endowment for the Arts.

-The festival is traditionally held the second week in August, for 2023 that will be Aug.
-11-13.
+The festival is traditionally held the second week in August, for 2024 that will be Aug.
+9-11.

 For more information, and schedule, visit www. nowoodstock.com.

-Bureau of Land Management Outdoor Adventures in Your Backyard he Big Horn Basin is home to stunning public lands where you can enjoy countless types of outdoor adventures and make lifetime memories.
+Bureau of Land Management

+Outdoor Adventures in Your Backyard

+The Big Horn Basin is home to stunning public lands where you can enjoy countless types of outdoor adventures and make lifetime memories.
 Staffs at the Bureau of Land Management Cody and Worland field offices are happy to assist with trip planning.
 It's always a good idea to check with the BLM for current road conditions and for more information.
 Many of the dirt roads leading to these areas are not suitable for low clearance vehicles and may become impassable when wet.